LightBurnSoftware/Documentation/Operations.md

 ------------------
 ## Cut
 Cut will trace the laser along the vector path.
 Depending on the power and feed rate settings, this can be used to cut through a material in single or multiple passes.
-Decreasing the power and/or increasing the speed can also allow you to engrave rather than cut.
+Decreasing the power and/or increasing the speed can also allow you to simply mark the surface (engraving).

 ### Cut Settings